clairedavid/intro_to_ml/about/instructor.md

 My main area of research is in collider physics.
 I have 10+ years' experience working for the [ATLAS Experiment](https://atlas.cern/), which is one of the detectors of the [Large Hadron Collider (LHC)](https://home.cern/science/accelerators/large-hadron-collider) at [CERN](https://home.web.cern.ch/), on both data analysis and detector upgrade.

 During the academic year 2022-2023, I took a leave from York University to build a course on machine learning designed for the [African Institute for Mathematical Sciences](https://nexteinstein.org/) (AIMS) format.
 I taught this course at [AIMS Senegal](https://aims-senegal.org/), [AIMS South Africa](https://aims.ac.za/) and [AIMS Ghana](https://aims.edu.gh/).
-During my stay at AIMS South Africa, I was offered the opportunity to become a Resident Researcher in Machine Learning and the Program & Researcher Manager of a new Master's course [AI For Science](https://ai.aims.ac.za/), founded by Google DeepMind.
+During my stay at AIMS South Africa, I was offered the opportunity to become a Resident Researcher in Machine Learning and the Academic Director of a new Master's course [AI For Science](https://ai.aims.ac.za/), founded by Google DeepMind.

-My interests range from advanced machine learning implementations for experimental particle physics to ethics in A.I., education in Africa and sustainability on this fragile planet.
+My interests range from advanced machine learning implementations for experimental particle physics to ethics in AI, education in Africa and sustainability on this fragile planet.

 ## Schedule
 The table below shows a tentative weekly schedule for this course.
-There may be adjustements and as you can see there is time dedicated for reviews.
+There may be adjustements.
+As you can see, there is plenty of time dedicated for reviews.
 The tutorials will run mostly during evening sessions so that you can learn at your own pace.

 ```{image} ../images/about_instructor_menu.png
 :alt: Course Menu